Model Basis 1 - Rotations in the LEDO Field

 Discussion - difference to a scalar or vector field

-Through rotational modulations, the LEDO field can thus sustain nonlocal resonances: oscillatory patterns at one site induce correlated responses elsewhere, rendering the field an inherently wavelength-sensitive, frequency-structured medium of energy oscillation.
+Through rotational modulations, the LEDO field can sustain non-local resonances: oscillatory patterns from one place induce correlated responses elsewhere, rendering the field an inherently wavelength-sensitive, frequency-structured and directionally resolved representation of energy oscillations.

 Scalar Field vs. LEDO Field